cdapio/cdap/docs/developer-guide/source/rest_api.rst

 Note that this works not only for Tables but with other DataSets, including user-defined DataSets.

-Encoding of keys and values
+Encoding of Keys and Values
 ---------------------------

 The URLs and JSON bodies of your HTTP requests contain row keys, column keys and values, all of which are binary byte Arrays in the Java API.

-You need to encode these binary keys and values as Strings in the URL and the JSON body (the exception is the `Increment data in a Table`_ method, which always interprets values as Long integers).
+You need to encode these binary keys and values as Strings in the URL and the JSON body (the exception is the `Increment Data in a Table`_ method, which always interprets values as Long integers).

 The encoding parameter of the URL specifies the encoding used in both the URL and the JSON body.